DaniRuizPerez/TheoryOfComputationImplementations/README.md

 Context Free Grammar Operations Implementation
 ============

 This was a project for the Theory of Computation course in my junior year of my undergrad in computer science at UDC (Spain).
-This is a collection of algorithms that, given a context free grammar (CFG), it produces a second grammar equivalent to the first one that meet one of the following requirements:
+This is a collection of algorithms that, given a context free grammar (CFG), it produces a second grammar equivalent to the first one that meets one of the following requirements:

 - Transform to Chomsky Normal Form (CNF)
 - every symbol is reachable